The Beacon Street Prize is now closed. Visit this page in the winter for information on our 2016 contest!

-Redivider’s Beacon Street Prize began in honor of our 10th anniversary and was such a great success that we plan on holding it annually!
-Open to fiction, poetry, and for the first time nonfiction, the 2014 contest will award our favorite poem, story and essay $500 each and publication in issue 12.1, our 2014 Winter issue.
-The winning pieces will be selected by our guest judges: Terrance Hayes (poetry), Christopher Castellani (fiction), and Cheryl Strayed (nonfiction).
+Redivider’s Beacon Street Prize began in honor of our 10th anniversary and was such a great success that we now hold it annually!
+Open to fiction, poetry, and nonfiction, the 2015 contest will award our favorite story, poem, and essay $500 each and publication in Issue 13.1. (our Winter 2015 issue).
+The winning pieces will be selected by our guest judges: James Scott (fiction), Laura Kasischke (poetry), and Susannah Cahalan (nonfiction).

 The entrance fee is $15 and comes with a FREE one-year subscription to Redivider.

 Click here to find your category and submit: https://redivider.

 JAMES SCOTT is the author of the bestselling novel, The Kept, which was a finalist for the New England Book Award and named a Best Book of the Month and one of the Best Debuts of the Year by Amazon.
 His short fiction can be found in journals and anthologies such as One Story, Ploughshares, and New America.
 His nonfiction has been published in venues such as Boston Magazine, Oprah.com, Cuepoint, and The New York Times Book Review.
 James earned his MFA from Emerson College.
 He lives in western Massachusetts.